Where ideas meet practice

 Harvard Kennedy School is a place where ideas meet practice as scholars and practitioners conduct research on pressing public policy problems and share their insights with students.
 In addition to research and teaching, our faculty is actively engaged in the affairs of the world—shaping public policy, advising governments, and helping to run major institutions in the United States and abroad.
 The learning in our classrooms reflects this reality.

-Faculty teaching in the Master in Public Administration in International Development (MPA/ID) Program come from a range of countries—Argentina, China, Cuba, India, Pakistan, Peru, South Africa, Turkey, the UK and Venezuela as well as the U.S.—and varied disciplines (such as economics, political science, and public administration).
+Faculty teaching in the Master in Public Administration in International Development (MPA/ID) Program come from a range of countries—Argentina, China, Cuba, India, Pakistan, Peru, South Africa, Turkey, the UK, Venezuela, as well as the U.S.—and varied disciplines (such as economics, political science, and public administration).
 They are leaders in their fields of scholarship.
 Their research is changing the ways in which poverty and underdevelopment are analyzed and approached.

 What particularly distinguishes MPA/ID faculty members is that they are scholars and practitioners.
 Over the course of their careers, our faculty members are likely to hold full-time positions in government or international organizations.
-They also advise:
+They also work with:

 Learn more about the interests and experiences of some of our core MPA/ID faculty members.
 These and other scholars and practitioners make our faculty the strongest in the world in this field.

-For questions about the MPA/ID Program or to plan a campus visit please do not contact faculty, email email@example.com instead.
+For questions about the MPA/ID Program, or to plan a campus visit, please do not contact faculty.
+Email our office instead.